RFC-MiningCompany/HydroneerTemplate/README.md

 ## Step 2: Setup Visual Studio 2019

 Setting up a Visual Studio environment can be a pain in the butt.
-Again, ResaloliPT has come to the rescue with a [Visual Studio 2019 Config](Extras/vsconfig) file we can use to jump start this part of the process.
+Again, ResaloliPT has come to the rescue with a Visual Studio 2019 Config (Found in the /Extras/ folder of your template files) file we can use to jump start this part of the process.

 As a temporary measure you will need to paste the contents of the config file found in the Extras folder into a text file on your computer.
 Name it .vsconfig, save, and proceed with the steps below.
 <br><br>